movidius/ncappzoo/apps/log-image-classifier/readme.md

-# log-image-classifier: Image classification using DNNs on Intel Movidius Neural Compute Stick (NCS)
+# log-image-classifier: Log results of an image classifier that runs inferences (sequentially) on multiple images, using DNNs on Intel Movidius Neural Compute Stick (NCS).

-This directory contains a python3 example that shows how to sequencially classify multiple images using deep neural networks on the Intel Movidius Neural Compute Stick, and log the results into a CSV file.
+This directory contains a python3 example script that shows how to sequencially classify multiple images using deep neural networks on the Intel Movidius Neural Compute Stick, and log the results into a CSV file.

 ## Prerequisites